MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-1.md

 # cryptcat -k hacker 192.168.43.209 1337
 ~~~

-You can excute commands on another host side and
+You can execute commands on another host site and

 ## SSH and SCP

 SSH (Secure Shell) is a cryptographic network protocol for operating network services securely over an unsecured network.
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
-We use it moslty to provide remote access to another host securley over unencrypted network
+We use it mostly to provide remote access to another host securely over an unencrypted network

-SCP(Secure Copy Protocol) copies files between hosts on a network, sshs for data transfer, and uses the same authentication and provides the same security as ssh.
+SCP(Secure Copy Protocol) copies files between hosts on a network, ssh for data transfer, and uses the same authentication and provides the same security as ssh.

-_**To connect a ssh client with a host which is running sshd (ssh server) .**_
+_**To connect an ssh client with a host which is running sshd (ssh server) .**_

 ~~~
 # ssh -h
-ssh user@host (and enter password for connection)
+ssh user@host (and enter a password for connection)
 ~~~
 example:
 ~~~
 # ssh hacker@10.10.10.134
 ~~~
-and enter password, or we can include ssh password also in same line
+and enter a password, or we can include ssh password also in the same line

 ~~~
 # sshpass -p "hahanoob" ssh hacker@10.10.10.134